Basking in the Basque Country

 They say a lot of things about the Basque Country in the northeast corner of Spain.
 For one, it always rains – but I was very lucky with the weather.
 The other is a stern reminder that you are not in Spain, but in the Basque Country – a different place entirely.
 And that, my friends, I can definitely agree with.
 How is it different?
 Oh, let me count the ways.

-(feel free to insert your cheeky comment about the above sign’s grammar and/or punctuation here)
+(Feel free to insert your cheeky comment about the above sign’s grammar and/or punctuation here)

 Lush and Green

 I couldn’t help but notice the stark difference between the lush green Basque countryside and the dry, desert-like landscapes I saw on my daytrips from Madrid.
 It looked more like Scotland than Spain.
 Rolling hills and winding strips of road, compared to the flat roads that are straight as an arrow to the south.
-In the mornings, everything was shrouded in a cloud of mist – and some places, caught in a spot without sunlight, managed to say that way most of the day.
+In the mornings, everything was shrouded in a cloud of mist – and some places, caught in a spot without sunlight, managed to stay that way most of the day.

 The above photo was taken on a coastal walk out of San Sebastian.
 There’s lots of hiking and walking in the Basque country which is a totally different experience than you’d have outside the Basque country.
 The trail was well maintained although the route markings a bit difficult to spot so best to understand your planned itinerary before you set out or otherwise end up totally off course.